Teach-Ins on Social Justice

 Humanity lies at the core of the College of Liberal Arts and Human Sciences, and justice is an inextricable value of our work.
 In a series of teach-ins sponsored by college departments, faculty, graduate students, and alumni are joining together to offer historical lenses on the Black Lives Matter movement and inspiration for moving forward.
 Visit past entries for study guides and other resources, and check back for future events.

 In “Black Lives Matter and Social Movements,” a virtual teach-in hosted by the Virginia Tech Department of History on July 2, a panel of specialists discussed the historical and social contexts of Black Lives Matter and other movements in the twentieth and twenty-first centuries.
+Visit the event page to view the video and the Department of History’s listed of suggested readings on race.

 The Virginia Tech Department of English hosted “Black Matters: A Teach-In on Language, Literature, Rhetoric, Writing, and Verbal Art” on June 30.
 Visit the page to watch the video and download a suggested list of readings.